Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 This mechanism ensures that the absolute minimum number of computations is performed.
 A stage is only re-run if its code, its direct parameters, or its direct inputs have changed, guaranteeing both maximum efficiency and uncompromising reproducibility.

+The full algorithm integrates configuration validation, progressive parametrization, and provenance-based hashing into a coherent workflow.
+The process is divided into two main phases: a one-time setup and the main execution loop.

+### Scenarios

+Here are a few scenarios that illustrate the desired outcomes of the provenance hashing system.

+#### Scenario 1: Baseline Caching ⚡

+This scenario demonstrates the framework's fundamental efficiency.

+* **Initial State:** A full pipeline has been successfully run, and all results are in the persistent cache.
+* **Action:** The user immediately re-runs the exact same pipeline with no changes to the code or configuration.
+* **Expected Outcome:** The framework should complete almost instantly.
+For every task, it calculates the Provenance Hash, finds a perfect match in the cache, and skips the execution.
+The logs should report all tasks as `CACHED`.

+#### Scenario 2: Cascading Invalidation from a Code Change 🧬

+This demonstrates how the framework guarantees reproducibility when the logic changes.

+* **Initial State:** The pipeline has been fully run.
+* **Action:** A scientist modifies `compute_svd.m` to use a more robust algorithm.
+* **Expected Outcome:** Upon re-running the pipeline:
+    1. All stages **upstream** of `compute_svd` (e.g., `compute_hankel`) are `CACHED` because their provenance is unchanged.
+    2. The `compute_svd` stage is **re-run** because its **Code Hash** has changed.
+    3. All stages **downstream** of `compute_svd` (e.g., `compute_numerical_derivative`) are **re-run** because their **Input Hashes** (which depend on the output of `compute_svd`) have changed.
+This demonstrates perfect cascading invalidation.

+#### Scenario 3: Cascading Invalidation from a Parameter Change ⚙️

+This shows how the framework handles changes in experimental conditions.

+* **Initial State:** The pipeline has been fully run with `dt = 0.001`.
+* **Action:** The user changes a single global parameter to `config.params.globals.dt = 0.002`.
+* **Expected Outcome:**
+    1. The `compute_master_timeseries` stage, which directly uses `dt`, is **re-run** because its **Parameter Hash** changes.
+    2. All stages that depend on its output (e.g., `compute_hankel`, `compute_svd`, etc.) are subsequently **re-run** due to changing **Input Hashes**.
+    3. Any unrelated branch of the pipeline that does not depend on `dt` would be skipped entirely.

+#### Scenario 4: Granular Caching with a Grid Expansion 🎯

+This highlights the power of progressive parametrization.

+* **Initial State:** The pipeline was run with `config.params.grid.truncation_rank = [10, 15]`.
+* **Action:** The user expands the experiment by changing the grid to `truncation_rank = [10, 15, 20]`.
+* **Expected Outcome:**
+    1. All stages **upstream** of the change (e.g., `compute_hankel`) are `CACHED`.
+Their results are reused across all runs.
+    2. For the `compute_svd` stage and all its dependents, the tasks corresponding to `rank=10` and `rank=15` are `CACHED`.
+    3. The framework **only executes the new tasks** corresponding to `rank=20`.
+This saves the maximum amount of time by only computing what is truly new.

+### Hashing as a Merkle DAG

+The provenance hashing system can be formally understood as the construction of a **Merkle DAG** (Directed Acyclic Graph).
+In this model, every unique data product in the framework is a node in the graph, and its **Provenance Hash serves as its unique identifier**.

+A key property of a Merkle DAG is that the identifier for any node is a cryptographic hash derived from its own content and the identifiers (hashes) of its parent nodes.
+In our framework:

+* A stage's **code and parameters** are its "content."
+* The **Provenance Hashes of its inputs** are the identifiers of its parent nodes.

+This model is not a different implementation, but rather the formal computer science pattern that describes our hashing strategy.
+It guarantees data integrity and provides a verifiable, tamper-proof audit trail for every result.
+Crucially, the Merkle DAG is built **iteratively** by processing stages in topological order (from inputs to outputs).
+This avoids any expensive runtime recursion, as the hash for any parent node is always computed and cached before it is needed by a child node.

+### Targeting stages

+The ability to specify target stages for selective execution is a planned optimization for a future release.
+This feature will allow users to run only the minimal subgraph of dependencies required to produce a desired output, which is ideal for debugging or regenerating specific results.
+Its implementation will be deferred to allow for the initial focus to remain on stabilizing the core framework's ability to robustly execute and cache the entire defined pipeline.
+This functionality can be cleanly integrated later by adding a reverse-dependency graph traversal step that prunes the execution plan before the main orchestrator begins its work.

+---

+## Algorithm Overview

+The full algorithm integrates configuration validation, progressive parametrization, and the iterative construction of a **Merkle DAG** to ensure efficiency and reproducibility.

+### Phase 1: Initialization & Validation ✅

+This phase runs once at the beginning of the pipeline to prepare for execution.

+1. **Load and Validate Config**: The framework loads the `config` struct, validates its structure, and ensures parameter names do not collide between `globals` and `grid`.

+2. **Generate and Filter Runs**: The full Cartesian product of `config.params.grid` is generated to create a list of all possible final runs.
+The optional `config.params.filter` function is then applied to produce the definitive **`Approved_Runs` list**, which dictates the scope of the experiment.

+3. **Build and Sort DAG**: The framework parses `config.stages` to build a Directed Acyclic Graph (DAG) of dependencies.
+It performs a **topological sort** on the graph to get a linear execution order.

+4. **Pre-hash Code**: The framework iterates through all stage functions and pre-computes their **Code Hash** from the respective `.m` files.

+### Phase 2: Orchestration & Execution (Building the Merkle DAG) 🚀

+This phase executes the main workflow by iteratively building the Merkle DAG of results.

+1. **Initialize Merkle DAG Representation**: An in-memory `containers.Map` is created.
+This map will store the computed **nodes** of the Merkle DAG, keyed by their **Provenance Hash**.
+Each node contains the output data and its associated metadata.

+2. **Iterate Through Stages**: The orchestrator loops through the stages in the topologically sorted order from Phase 1.

+3. **For Each Stage, Determine its Tasks**:
+    * **A. Identify Relevant Parameter Space 🔬**: The framework determines the minimal set of parameters that affect the current stage by taking the **union** of the stage's own `.params` and the `relevant_parameter_space` from the cached metadata of its inputs.
+    * **B. Generate Unique Tasks via Projection ⚡**: The framework generates the minimal sub-grid of unique tasks by **projecting** the `Approved_Runs` list onto the stage's relevant parameter space.
+This is an efficient `O(M)` in-memory operation (where `M` is the number of approved runs) that uses a hash map to find the unique set of tasks, ensuring that this overhead is negligible compared to the computational savings.

+4. **For Each Task, Compute its Node in the DAG**:
+    * **A. Compute Node's Merkle Hash**: The orchestrator calculates the task's final **Provenance Hash** (its Merkle hash) by assembling its three components:
+        1. The pre-computed **Code Hash**.
+        2. The **Granular Parameter Hash** from the task's specific parameter combination.
+        3. The **Input Hashes**, which are retrieved via fast lookups from the in-memory map of already-computed parent nodes.
+    * **B. Check Cache**: The framework checks for this Provenance Hash in the persistent store and the in-memory map.
+    * **C. Execute (if needed)**: If the hash is not found (a cache "miss"), the stage function is executed.
+    * **D. Add Node to DAG**: The output data and its metadata are stored in the in-memory map under the new Provenance Hash.
+If required by the storage policy, the data is also written to the persistent store.

+## 4. Caching and Metadata

+The framework's caching system is designed to ensure both computational efficiency and the persistent storage of rich metadata for every task.
+All data and metadata are stored in a single HDF5 file, indexed by the **Provenance Hash** of each unique computational task.

+---

+### HDF5 Storage Architecture

+The cache is organized around a "group-per-hash" model.
+Each unique **Provenance Hash** corresponds to a single **group** within the HDF5 file, which acts as a container for everything related to that specific computation.

+* **Data Outputs**: Primary data products (e.g., matrices, vectors) are stored as individual **datasets** within the group, named according to the `.outputs` configuration.
+The existence of these datasets depends on the `storage_policy`.

+* **Telemetry**: All historical metadata and telemetry for every execution of the task are stored within a single, appendable **dataset of JSON strings**.

+#### Example HDF5 Structure

+---

 ## 4. The Storage System

 The storage system is designed as a **two-tier architecture** to provide both high performance via in-memory caching and data integrity via persistent on-disk storage.
 The architecture strictly separates the caching logic from the persistence mechanism, allowing different storage backends to be used in the future without altering the core pipeline engine.